ernesto-butto/catwizard-blog/_posts/2018-12-10-integrations.md

 ## Jhipster: A Recommended Custom Development Technology

 ![jhipster logo]({{ "/assets/images/logo-jhipster.png"}})

+> Just set it and forget it!
+>
+> —- RON POPEIL, founder of RONCO; responsible for more, than $1 billion in sales of rotisserie chicken roasters

 We have developed a lot of system integrations, and if I had to choose today what technology to use for your custom solution, I recommend [Jhipster](https://www.jhipster.tech/).
 After years of consultancy and tons of custom development, I find this platform the most productive and incredibly robust.